RedisLabs/redislabs-docs/content/rdi/installation/install-k8s.md

 kubectl apply -f /tmp/debezium-server-pod.yml
 ```

-### Optional: Set up an example database
+### Optional: set up an example database

-The Debezium project has created preconfigured example databases for many relational database.
+The Debezium project has preconfigured example databases for many relational databases.

 To set up a Postgres example database: